multiscale/muscle3/docs/source/devtools.rst

 Building and installation
 =========================

-The main language for MUSCLE 3 is Python 3.
-To help install and publish the Python parts of MUSCLE 3, we use `setuptools`_.
+The main language for MUSCLE3 is Python 3.
+To help install and publish the Python parts of MUSCLE3, we use `setuptools`_.
 Setuptools reads information from the file `setup.py` in the root of the repository.
-This file contains a description of MUSCLE 3 which is used on PyPI (the standard online Python package repository), information used by PIP when installing MUSCLE 3, and information about required libraries.
+This file contains a description of MUSCLE3 which is used on PyPI (the standard online Python package repository), information used by PIP when installing MUSCLE3, and information about required libraries.

 The dependencies in `setup.py` are specified with an exact version number, rather than an at-least version number.
-This way, we can be sure that no incompatible changes are introduced that break MUSCLE 3.
+This way, we can be sure that no incompatible changes are introduced that break MUSCLE3.
 However, it also means that the dependencies get out of date, as new versions are released.
 To keep up-to-date on this, we use `Requires.io`_, a web service that scans our `setup.py` and checks our versions against the latest releases.
 It produces a